April 13, 2024

 Most newly established small businesses will meet this criteria.
 However, it’s important to consider the 100 shareholder limit.
 Staying below 100 shareholders may limit growth, which helps explain why most public companies are C-Corps rather than S-Corps.
 If you want to generate real growth, you'll have to give up these tax benefits at some point when you exceed 100 shareholders.

-How and to file
+How and When to File

 Deciding whether to be taxed as an S-Corp may be a difficult decision.
 Thankfully, the process itself is rather straightforward.